Noé Duchaufour-Lawrance

-His career began at the turn of the 2000s with the delivery of the “Sketch” restaurant in London, which earned him, among other things, the “Best Design” award awarded by “Time Out” magazine in 2003.

-More recently he initiated the project 'Made in Situ' in Lisbon.

 Biography

-Noé Duchaufour-Lawrance completed his education in furniture design from École nationale supérieure des arts décoratifs and in metal sculptures from École nationale supérieure des arts appliqués, between 1992 and 1997.
-In his career, he has designed a wide range of furniture collections, held exhibitions and completed many interior design projects such as boutiques for Montblanc, Air France lounge areas, the interior of the Ciel de Paris and London Sketch restaurants, as well as private residences.
+Noé Duchaufour-Lawrance completed his education in furniture design at École Nationale Supérieure des Arts Décoratifs and in metal sculptures at École Nationale Supérieure des Arts Appliqués, between 1992 and 1997.

-Throughout the span of his career, he has created a unified body of work with a narrative deeply rooted in nature.
+Throughout his career, he has created a unified body of work with a narrative deeply rooted in nature.

-Most recently, he has initiated the project MADE IN SITU, a gallery based in Lisbon which works with Portuguese artisans.

-Product design
+He has designed a wide range of furniture collections and completed interior design projects such as boutiques for Montblanc, Air France lounge areas, the interior of the Ciel de Paris and London-based Sketch restaurants, and private residences.
+More recently he initiated the project "MADE IN SITU" in a Lisbon gallery.

-His product designs range from designer chairs to lamps to sofas.
-He has designed many products for leading companies like Saint Louis, Hermès, Ligne Roset, Cinna, Ceccotti collezioni, Tai Ping and Bernhardt Design, Baccarat, and Petite Friture.
-Some of his recent creations include the 'Hybride' chair for Cinna, Market chair for Petite Friture and the 'Fluid' lamp for Forestier.
-Most recently, he designed the 'Folia' collection for Saint-Louis.
+His product designs include designer chairs, lamps, and sofas.
+He has designed products for companies such as Saint Louis, Hermès, Ligne Roset, Cinna, Ceccotti Collezioni, Tai Ping and Bernhardt Design, Baccarat, and Petite Friture.
+For example, he created the "Hybride" chair for Cinna, the "Market" chair for Petite Friture the "Fluid" lamp for Forestier, and the "Folia" collection for Saint-Louis.

-In 2021, the exhibition “Emphatic: Discovering a Glass Legacy” at Punta Conterie Gallery in Murano, Italy, included works by Duchaufour-Lawrance, as well as designers Ini Archibong, GamFratesi, Benjamin Hubert, Richard Hutten, Luca Nichetto, Elena Salmistraro and Marc Thorpe.
+In 2021, the exhibition "Emphatic: Discovering a Glass Legacy" at Punta Conterie Gallery in Murano, Italy, alongside works by Duchaufour-Lawrance, as well as designers Ini Archibong, GamFratesi, Benjamin Hubert, Richard Hutten, Luca Nichetto, Elena Salmistraro, and Marc Thorpe.